Events by The Wondersmith:

 Here is a showcase of some of the past events I have created.
-Each event is designed to gift the guests with a memorable experience full of natural flavors and foraged ingredients.
+Each event is designed to gift my guests with a memorable experience full of natural flavors and foraged ingredients.
 I design each event with a specific purpose in mind, whether that is to encourage child-like play, excited discovery, or intense relaxation.

 Geode (Spring 2018)

 The wonder of cracking open a boring-looking rock to reveal a sparkling geode was the inspiration for this event.
 Invitations were tucked into ceramic geodes left in public places inviting those lucky enough to stumble upon them and adventurous enough to crack them open to a magical event deep within the earth, down in the Kuna Caves near Kuna, Idaho.
 Guests descended down a tall ladder and then together we dined on little geode appetizers, colorful root vegetables covered in herbs and baked in clay (which we smashed open with hammers and topped with a variety of colorful sauces), and finally edible confectionary geodes with platters of fresh fruit.
 A spelunking adventure deeper into the lava tube caverns revealed extra hidden treasures: handmade glass crystal sculptures.
 It was an afternoon of excited wonder and discovery celebrating the treasures found deep underground, from tasty roots to sparkling crystals to memorable adventures.

 Nyctophilia (Fall 2017)